Whitfield County closes restaurants to inside dining, limits number at social gatherings

 Got a wedding coming up?
 You may have to tell some of the people you’ve invited to stay home.

-In an emergency meeting that lasted just under 11 minutes on Monday, the Whitfield County Board of Commissioners voted 5-0 to approve a resolution banning voluntary social gatherings of 10 or more people, including "religious services, attendance at theaters or entertainment venues, gyms and fitness centers, flea markets or yard sales, or funeral visitations or services."
+In an emergency meeting that lasted just under 11 minutes on Monday, the Whitfield County Board of Commissioners voted 5-0 to approve a resolution banning voluntary social gatherings of 10 or more people, including “private social functions, religious worship meetings or services, attendance at theaters, gyms or fitness centers, flea markets or yard sales, or funeral visitations or services, among other activities.”

 The resolution also bars the public from bars, restaurants and similar establishments.
 Restaurants will be limited to carry-out, curbside pickup, delivery and drive-through operations.
 But restaurants with an alcoholic beverage license will be able to sell sealed containers of beer or wine, but not distilled spirits, for carry-out customers.